 A maze mural shows the dangers one can encounter online.

-Original art from the book doubles as board game table.
-The stools show different reminders on how to be more careful online like logging out of public computers or asking permission first before posting others' photos.
+Original art from the book doubles as a board game table.
+The stools show different reminders on how to be more careful online, like logging out of public computers or asking permission before posting others' photos.

 Use the giant 3D glasses to see two sides of the internet.

-Bird mobiles carrying more pieces of information and reminders also serve as wayfinding, leading to the dark room part of the exhibit.
+Bird mobiles carrying more pieces of information and reminders also serve as wayfinding, leading to a different part of the exhibit.

-In the dark room is an installation of asymmetrical boxes resemble a lit up city.
-A closer look reveal light boxes that also resemble the screens of gadgets.
-The graphics in the dark room focus on false information: how it's spread, how to spot them, and tips on how to avoid falling prey to the shady parts of the internet.
+An installation of asymmetrical light boxes resembling a lit up city and screens of gadgets fill a dark room.
+The graphics focus on false information: how it's spread, how to spot them, and tips on how to avoid falling prey to the shady parts of the internet.